Current Offerings

 These sessions focus on:

-• Recognizing threshold conditions
+• Recognizing threshold conditions and how they affect cooperation

-• Understanding predictable coordination failure patterns
+• Naming predictable coordination failure patterns so teams stop personalizing structural dynamics

-• Assessing readiness for collaboration
+• Assessing readiness for collaboration and identifying the limiting constraints

-• Strengthening shared perceptual capacity
+• Strengthening shared perceptual capacity so decisions stay connected to lived conditions

 Research, Writing & Field Inquiry